 This mustard-based barbeque sauce has a smooth consistency...the tartness of the vinegar is balanced by the brown sugar sweetness.
 This is my favorite of all the non-tomato based bbq sauces.

 Occasionally I put this sauce together with more cayenne pepper.
-One full teaspoon of the red powder gives this sauce an enjoyable level of flame!
-(If you like that sort of thing!)
+One full teaspoon of the red powder gives this sauce an enjoyable level of heat!

 The flavor of this mustard-based sauce works very well with pork and chicken.
 Actually, I keep a squeeze bottle of it around for other stuff, like fish and meatloaf.
 I've even been known to dip my french fries in this one!